Corporate Rates: are negotiable and range from $100-$250 per hour depending on the length of the commitment

 Curriculum Vitae: [10 minute read]

-Thanks for attempting to understand me.
-I have been accused of many things ranging from having a "Midas touch" to being "a challenging individual;" please use the references link at the top of the pages here to talk to real people about me.
+Thank you for learning about me.
+I have been accused of many things ranging from having a "Midas touch" to being "a challenging individual;" because of this, I lean toward small teams and short term projects (1-4 months).
+I am currently considering long-term roles.
+Please use the references link at the top of the pages here to talk to real people about me.
 Next to that is a link to review all of this information in a bullet point resumé.

 I was born in Torrance, California and raised up 100 miles due east in a place known as Joshua Tree.
 My grandparents owned land before imminent domain encroached on the people in the area.
 One by one the public sold their lands to the government to preserve what would become the Joshua Tree National Monument.
 I literally grew up inside the Joshua Tree National Monument.
 I wonder if Trump is trying to make that privately owned again?